webmasterkai/wayoffthegrid/docs/orientation/9-electrical.md

 **MRBF Block 1**
 1. 225A: 24v Alternator Output
-2. 225A: _future_ (Alternator Output)
+2. 225A: _future_ Alternator Output
+3. 200A: _future_ Dedicated AC to DC Charger

 **SafetyHub 150**

 AMI/MIDI Fuses

-1. 50A: Solar Controller
+1. 60A: 100-50 Solar Controller
-2. 30A: Solar Controller
+2. 40A: 100-30 Solar Controller
-3. _empty_ Future Solar
+3. 30A: _empty_ Future Solar or Hydro
 4. 40A: DC Converter 12v (9-18v) to 26.5v booster output

 ATO/ATC Fuses

-1. Alternator Controller 1
+1. 15A: Alternator Controller 1
-2. Alternator Controller 2
+2. 15A: Alternator Controller 2
 3. 1A: Alternator Voltage Sense
 4. 1A: Charge Bus On Signal
 5. _empty_